Strong winds blow out power, disrupt trains in parts of Western Europe | DW | 21.10.2021

 Firefighters in Westerhoek, a Belgian town close to the Dutch border, said they had been called out dozens of times overnight to deal with storm damage.

-The national weather service DWD warned of gusts ranging up to 105 kph (65 mph) in the north and northeast of Germany.
-Heavy showers and thunderstorms could also be expected.
+The German Weather Service (DWD) warned of wind gusts of up to 105 kph (65 mph) in the north and northeast of Germany throughout the day.
+Heavy showers and thunderstorms could also be expected according to DWD.

-Deutsche Bahn on Thursday announced the suspension of all long-distance trains in Germany's most populous state, North Rhine-Westphalia.
-Due to the storm, train traffic in Germany has been "severely restricted," the national railway operator said on Twitter.
+Rail carrier Deutsche Bahn (DB) on Thursday announced the suspension of all long-distance trains in Germany's most populous state, North Rhine-Westphalia.
+The storm had "severely restricted" train traffic in Germany said the national railway operator on Twitter.

+Rail traffic was also halted in the states of Thuringia, Saxony and Saxony-Anhalt in central and eastern Germany.

+"Hundreds of our staff are at work removing trees and other obstacles from the tracks, repairing overhead lines and recording the damage," said DB, but warned service in Saarland, Hesse, Rheinland-Palatinate, Baden-Württemberg and Bavaria could be subject to delays and cancellations.

 In the northwestern city of Delmenhorst, a man was slightly injured after a falling branch hit him on Wednesday evening.
 In Bad Godesberg, a suburb in the western city of Bonn, a freight train collided with a fallen branch during the night.